-So with this meteorological phenomena in mind along with new resort developments and even more offerings via The Mountain Collective— we’ve compiled a group of resorts you should consider checking out this season.
+Yesterday NOAA dropped a bombshell announcing that they now believe that La Niña conditions will persist through the 2017/18 winter.
+So with this meteorological phenomena in mind we’ve compiled a group of resorts you should consider checking out this season.

 10) Jackson, Wyoming

-While summer winds down in Wyoming, locals are starting to check the most recent ENSO updates like clockwork.
-And while a La Niña event is not guaranteed, Jackson Hole typically benefits from systems from both the north and south, making it mostly weather neutral.
+Jackson Hole has already recived 82″ of snowfall this season and the resort is not even open yet.
+Jackson typically benefits from systems from both the north and south, making it mostly weather neutral.
 Still, if the sister does show up, Jackson can expect steady, cold snowfall from the north.

 9) Steamboat Springs, CO

-During January of this past year, Steamboat Springs looked more like Japan than Colorado and locals are hoping for more of the same this season.
-If La Niña shows up, look for the northern Colorado ski resort to receive the lion’s share of CO’s snow.
+When the weather systems line up just right, Steamboat Springs can look more like Japan than Colorado and locals are hoping that’s the case for 2017/18.
+If La Niña does show up, look for the northern Colorado ski resort to receive the lion’s share of CO’s snow.

 8) Grand Targhee, WY